 FDA has determined that special controls, in combination with the general controls, address these risks to health and provide reasonable assurance of safety and effectiveness.
 In order for a device to fall within this classification, and thus avoid automatic classification in class III, it would have to comply with the special controls named in this final order.
 The necessary special controls appear in the regulation codified by this order.
-This device is subject to premarket notification requirements under section 510(k) of the FD&C Act.
+The device is subject to premarket notification requirements under section 510(k).